Eastern Shore Railway Museum

 The Eastern Shore Railway Museum is located at 18568 Dunne Avenue, Parksley, Virginia, United States.
-The museum exhibits historic rail cars and equipment.
+The museum exhibits historic trains and equipment.
 The museum also contains a restored train station with railroad memorabilia from the lines that operated on the Eastern Shore of Virginia.

 The ESRM is open from noon until 4 p.m., Wednesday through Saturday, from March through October, and housed in a restored 1906 Pennsylvania Railroad passenger station.
 On its siding are two cabooses, a baggage car, a Pullman sleeper, Seaboard 6106, a Budd dining car, a 1913 wooden box car and the Diplomat, an observation car.
 The museum also includes an 1890s maintenance-of-way tool shed, a crossing guard shanty, and various railroad artifacts.

 The ESRM no longer maintains a website but it does have a Facebook page.

 ESRM museum members were affiliated with the Delmarva Chapter NRHS who had staffed the annual train excursions in held on the first Saturday of October in Hurlock, Maryland.
-In recent years they were replaced by Wilmington Chapter NRHS members as the Parksley Chapter became depleted by the aging and passing away of its members.
+In recent years they were replaced by Wilmington Chapter NRHS members as the Parksley Chapter became depleted by the aging and death of its members.

 ESRM members also took part in the annual Santa trains operated by the Bay Coast Railroad each year on the first Saturday in December.
 The train consisted of one Bay Coast locomotive pulling the museum's Fairfax River, a stainless steel Pullman car, and it start at the BCR's southern end at Cape Charles, Virginia at 9 a.m. and head north, stopping at Cheriton (9:50 a.m.), Eastville (10:40 a.m.), Nassawadox (11:45 a.m.), Exmore (12:30 p.m.), Painter (1:35 p.m.), Melfa (2:25 p.m.), Onley (3:30 p.m.), and Parksley (5 p.m.).
 Problems with the car's wheels prevented the train from running in December 2017 and in May 2018 the Bay Coast ceased operating entirely.